MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ### Step 1 - Local EIH Simulation (optional)
 #### Code Structure
-The simulation code files are all stored under `./SimulationCode/` and are organized in a centralized fashion. `Ergodic-Information-Harvesting-Simulation.ipynb` is the only notebook file you need to run and you can use it to reproduce the raw simulation data used for all of the figures in the paper and Supplementary Information.
+The simulation code files are all stored under `./SimulationCode/` and are organized in a centralized fashion. `Ergodic-Information-Harvesting-Simulation.ipynb` is the only notebook file you need to run and you can use it to reproduce the raw simulation data used for all but one of the figures in the paper and Supplementary Information (all but `sm-fig4`, which uses a combination of MATLAB and python).
 Each dataset is organized in a per-figure fashion and the parameter supporting the simulation is stored under `/SimulationCode/FigParameters/` folder in `json` format.

-All of the data used in published figures will be simulated through this step except for `sm-fig4` which requires both MATLAB and Python running together and therefore included in Step 2 code.
+All of the data used in published figures will be simulated through this step (except for `sm-fig4`: see Step 2).

 #### Example Procedure of Simulating Data for figure 1
 To simulate the raw data for a given figure, figure 1 for instance, you just need to: